 Design Thinking and Makerspaces are tools that help to build this culture.

 Makerspaces needn't be expensive enterprises dependent on elaborate tools and materials; they can, in fact, be a simple desk in the corner of the room, or a shelf cleared of books in a library.

-Rather, a makerspace is mindset nourished with the optimism that we can make things better.
+Rather, a makerspace is a playful mindset nourished with the optimism that we can make things better.
 It is a way of thinking that deeply values both the time and space to tackle great challenges.
 When we make room for this optimism and set aside time to practice it, we create a great makerspace for our kids.